trinhminhtriet/trinhminhtriet/CV.md

 ### Programming Languages

-- **PHP:** Proficient in developing dynamic web applications and server-side scripting.
-- **Java:** Extensive experience in building enterprise-level applications and microservices.
+- **PHP:** Extensive experience in building web applications and APIs.
-- **TypeScript:** Proficient in developing scalable and maintainable web applications.
+- **Go:** Proficient in developing high-performance and scalable applications.
-- **Python:** Advanced proficiency in developing web applications, automation scripts, and data analysis tools.
+- **Python:** Skilled in scripting, automation, and data analysis.
+- **Java:** Experienced in building enterprise-level applications and microservices.
+- **JavaScript:** Proficient in both front-end and back-end development using modern frameworks and libraries.

 ### Frameworks and Libraries

-- **Laravel:** Proficient in building robust and scalable web applications using the Laravel framework.
+- **Laravel:** Proficient in building robust and scalable web applications.
 - **NestJS:** Proficient in building efficient and scalable server-side applications.
 - **Spring Boot:** Proficient in developing microservices and RESTful APIs.
+- **jHipster:** Experienced in generating, developing, and deploying Spring Boot and React applications.
 - **React:** Experienced in creating dynamic and responsive user interfaces.

 ### Tools and Platforms

 - **Docker:** Proficient in containerizing applications for consistent and scalable deployments.
-- **AWS:** Extensive knowledge of cloud services including EC2, S3, RDS, and Lambda.
+- **AWS:** Extensive knowledge of cloud services.
 - **Git:** Skilled in version control, branching strategies, and collaborative workflows.

 ### Databases